buckets1337/GenericChat/README.txt

 Just type messages and hit enter. esc closes the chat window, but does not end the session break (ctrl-c) to exit

+To run the program:
+Launch an instance of the server, using the syntax provided if you screw it up.

+Launch 2 or more instances of the client, using the syntax it provides.

+Chat with yourself!
+Or if you're lucky enough to have friends willing to demo and underdeveloped program, chat with them!

+So far, this has been testing using only localhost on one machine, so it is very possible that there are bugs that will only rear their heads when run across the network.
+You have been warned.